netdata/netdata/docs/security-and-privacy-design/README.md

 ## Anonymous Statistics

-The anonymous statistics collected by the Netdata Agent are related to the installations and not to individual users.
+The anonymous statistics collected by the Netdata Agent pertain to installations rather than individual users, capturing general information such as community size, plugin types, crashes, operating systems, and feature usage.
-This data includes community size, types of plugins used, possible crashes, operating systems installed, and the use of the registry feature.
-No IP addresses are collected, but each Netdata installation has a unique ID.
+Importantly, **observability data** — metric values and log events — remain local to the user's infrastructure and are not collected in this process. **Observability metadata**, including unique IDs for installations, is anonymized and stored solely to support product development and community understanding.

 Netdata also collects anonymous telemetry events, which provide information on the usage of various features, errors, and performance metrics.
 This data is used to understand how the software is being used and to identify areas for